 Today, Antoine Moueix Propriétés walks in the footprints of their founder: discretion and hard work, passion for great terroir, good agricultural sense and social responsibility, for transmission of expertise and the pursuit of excellence in all areas.

-Antoine Moueix Properties now boasts twelve estates in its portfolio: extending from north Médoc to the south banks of the Dordogne, these include the famous Château Patache d’Aux in Médoc, Château Liversan and Hanteillan in Haut Médoc, Châteaux Capet Guillier and Tour de Capet in Saint Emilion Grand Cru and Château Mirefleurs and Grand Renom in Bordeaux Supérieur.
+Antoine Moueix Properties now boasts twelve estates in its portfolio: extending from north Médoc to the south banks of the Dordogne, these include the famous Château Patache d’Aux in Médoc, Château Liversan in Haut Médoc, Châteaux Capet Guillier and Tour de Capet in Saint Emilion Grand Cru and Château Mirefleurs and Grand Renom in Bordeaux Supérieur.